Jaqueline Goés de Jesus: COVID-19 pandemic

-The team found that the version of SARS-CoV-2 which infected the first Brazilian patient was more akin to the late-January German strain than the original form, whereas the second form was closer to strains from the United Kingdom.
+The team found that the version of SARS-CoV-2 which infected the first Brazilian patient was more akin to Italian strains, whereas the second form was closer to strains from the United Kingdom.
 In March 2020 the team's success was recognised by Legislative Assembly of Bahia.
 Pastor Isidório Filho emphasised the importance of their work.
-On March 6, Maurício de Sousa Produções turned Jesus into a character in the Turma da Mônica series.
+On March 6, Maurício de Sousa Produções turned Jesus and Ester Cerdeira Sabino into characters in the Turma da Mônica series.